akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/GitHub-Repo-Guide.md

     GitHub provides documentation to get started on [Mac](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop?platform=mac) or [Windows](https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop?platform=windows), as well as extensive documentation on use cases we discuss throughout the wiki [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop).

+!!! note "Note"
-    **Note:** The bulk of our step-by-step guides will outline interaction through the command line, but the same principles apply to using GitHub Desktop.
+    The bulk of our step-by-step guides will outline interaction through the command line, but the same principles apply to using GitHub Desktop.

 ## Cloning a Repository